 How much does a debt collection company bond cost in New Mexico?

 The New Mexico Financial Institutions Division requires collection agencies in the state to post a $5,000 corporate surety bond.
-SuretyBonds.com can issue this bond instantly for just $100 without a credit check.
-Give us a call at 1 (800) 308-4358, or contact us online to get your bond fast!
+SuretyBonds.com can issue this bond instantly at a cost of $100 for 99% of applicants.
+Contact us online to get your bond fast!

 |Bond Type||Bond Amount||Cost*|